P.T. Flea: That's because you're a CLOWN!

 P.T.
 Flea: You're a walking stick.
 IT'S FUNNY!
 NOW GO!

 Slim: You parasite.

-A character is tricked into performing in a play as an inanimate object.
+A character performs in a play as an inanimate object, commonly on stages.
 It's often used to undermine a character, making them The Chew Toy of the moment.
-The need to have actors essentially playing props can be justified for school productions in which everyone in a class has to have something to do, and the adults in charge are forced to stretch the definitions of "actor" and "character".
+Sometimes they'll get One-Line Anxiety anyway, demonstrating them to be very strange or delusional.
+The need to have actors essentially playing props can be justified for School Play productions in which everyone in a class needs to have something to do, and the adults in charge are forced to stretch the definitions of "actor" and "character".

 Azusa: A, B, C, D, E, F...
 Do they really need that many trees?